jcbsn/bubbly-buttons/README.md

    angle=""
    ></a>
 ```
-#### Width & Height
-Pretty straight forward

-#### Radius, Offset & Angle
+1. Width, automatic if left out or empty.
+Can be overridden.

+2. Height, automatic if left out or empty.
+Can be overridden.

-1. Radius is also pretty straight forward.
-Set a value and the radius of the four corners changes.
+3. Radius is pretty straight forward.
+There's a default of 1/6th of the minimum between width and height.
+Can be overridden.

 2. Offset is there to accomodate for SVG and the overflow cutting off.
 This is handled automatically, but I've added a way to override it.

-3. This one changes the cubic bezier part of the SVG Paths.
-I've made this to behave when all values are default.
+3. This one modifies the cubic-bezier part of the SVG Paths.
+When the other parameters are "normal" this one behaves.
 I cannot be held accountable for what happens when parameters are abused.

 That's pretty much it.